 Healing Justice Coalition is a multi-racial, multi-ethnic, economically diverse coalition of faith based organizations that provide support for and advocate on behalf of children and families involved in Los Angeles County’s and California’s child welfare and juvenile justice systems.
 Our membership includes Protestants of several denominations, Catholics, Jews, Muslims, Mormons, Buddhists and Sikhs.
 Our philosophies, beliefs and practices are even more diverse than this simple list indicates.
 We are all able to coalesce around the need to protect young people in our community who are in the custody of the state and to give them the chance to become healthy productive adults.
 Because we are faith communities, we believe in the strength of the human spirit, the possibility of repentance and redemption and the importance of rooting the individual in the wider community.

-Juvenile Justice Month of
+Juvenile Justice Month of Faith and Healing

 - During JJMFH faith communities call for a justice system that promotes healing.

 - During JJMFH schools inspire their students by putting a face on issues of justice.